Click on the links below to skip to your preferred section.

 Generally speaking, most persons who carry on business in Canada must register to collect and remit GST.
 By way of exception, small suppliers with sales of less than C$30,000 per year are generally not required to register for GST purposes and cannot claim input tax credits.
 In determining whether this threshold has been met, sales of associated corporations are included.

 Non-residents who in Canada solicit orders or offer for sale prescribed goods (such as books, newspapers or magazines) to be sent to persons in Canada by mail or courier are deemed to carry on business in Canada.
 Accordingly, they must register to collect and remit GST on their sales.
+Additionally, non-residents who make certain supplies of goods or services directly to consumers in Canada may have a requirement to register.

-Non-residents who do not carry on business in Canada, or small suppliers with sales of less than C$30,000 per year, are generally permitted to voluntarily register to collect and remit tax if, among other activities, they regularly solicit orders for the supply of goods for delivery in Canada (with some exceptions for certain non-residents engaged in various e-commerce activities in Canada).
+Non-residents who do not have a registration requirement are generally permitted to voluntarily register to collect and remit tax if, among other activities, they regularly solicit orders for the supply of goods for delivery in Canada (with some exceptions for certain non-residents engaged in various e-commerce activities in Canada).
 Non-residents may wish to register in such cases to obtain input tax credits in respect of GST paid on purchases in Canada.

 6.1.3 - Zero-rated supplies